vyasdeepti/User-Purchase-Decision-using-Decision-Tree/README.md

 ## Results & Interpretation

-Here's an explanation of the four concepts in the context of your code in Decision_Tree.ipynb:
+Here's an explanation of the concepts in the context of the code in Decision_Tree.ipynb:

 ---

 ### 1. Label Encoding
 **What it is:** Label encoding is the process of converting categorical variables (like "Gender") into numeric codes, so they can be used in machine learning models.

-**How it's done in your code:**
+**How it's done in the code:**
-Your code uses `LabelEncoder` from scikit-learn, likely doing something like:
+This code uses `LabelEncoder` from scikit-learn, likely doing something like:
 ```python
 from sklearn.preprocessing import LabelEncoder
 le = LabelEncoder()